M.Ed., RD, LDN, CLC, RYT-200

 This rule also applies to breastmilk.
 So if you’re using breastmilk to thin out your homemade baby food purees, add the milk while it’s fresh!

 You can also use formula to thin a puree.
 Do not freeze formula in its original can or bottle, but once mixed into a puree it’s ok to freeze.
-As the formula companies note, freezing formula causes a separation of the fats from the liquid, which may negatively impact the texture and quality, but there is no health risk to freezing formula.
+Freezing formula causes a separation of the fats from the liquid, which may negatively impact the texture and quality.6

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.
 Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
 They’re here to help on our free, live chat platform Monday – Friday 8am-8pm (EST), and Saturday – Sunday 8am-4pm (EST).
 Chat Now!

 Read more about the experts that help write our content!

 For more on this topic check out the following articles

 Food Safety for Babies and Toddlers

 Avoid Giving Your Baby Too Much Sugar And Salt